-14. Functional Allocation of Expenses
+21. Functional Allocation of Expenses

 The costs of providing various services, programs and supporting activities have been summarized in the statement of activities.
-Note G presents expenses by function and natural classification.
-As the CEF is a program of WatersEdge, all expenses are considered program expenses.
+Note J presents expenses by function and natural classification.

 As the CEF does not actively solicit contributions for their own benefit, no amounts have been allocated to fundraising activities.